alyssadata/origin_recognition/06_terms_and_markers.md

 citation replaced by vague credit

+citation mistaken for permission

+acknowledgement mistaken for authorization

 recognition reduced to popularity

 provenance reduced to output

 derivative use without source-line

+derivative use treated as authorized by default

+derivative work treated as Alyssa Solen’s personal work

 institutional absorption without citation